 For the time being we’re able to calculate UPS shipping in our shopping cart only for destinations within the United States, however we’re happy to use the US Postal Service to ship internationally – we just have to arrange the shipment manually.
 Please contact us regarding your interests in getting BCC delivered wherever you are in the world, and we’ll get it set up.

 For the time being we’re making our wares available exclusively on the web.
-This keeps our overhead down and allows us to stay nimble as we’re getting started.
-We’re two-people running this show from A to Z, and, frankly, it’s fun being tiny.
+This keeps our overhead down and allows us to stay nimble as we grow.
+We’re a tiny crew running this show from A to Z, and, frankly, it’s fun being tiny.

 Which is not to say we don’t have aspirations.